Monitoring Provisions Sample Clauses

 e.
 If it is determined that further review is necessary, a review team will be assembled, that will include, at a minimum, CDOW and USFWS personnel as well as the landowner, and a full review will be completed.
 A report will be filed with the Service, with recommended action potentially including more rigorous monitoring, enforcement of the terms of the CI, habitat treatments, or revocation of...

 Monitoring Provisions.
 This Agreement includes provisions for compliance tracking and evaluating the effectiveness of conservation delivery undertaken by Partners as described herein.
-The measures included verify the delivery of the Partner conservation obligations, allow the Program Administrator and the Service to communicate the effectiveness of the Agreement, and for all Parties to learn and adapt from the implementation and any changed circumstances that may occur over the Agreement’s duration.
-In regards to implementation of monitoring provisions, Partners will describe local or regional considerations, define roles and responsibilities, and how specific provisions will be conducted, on adopted acres across their enrolled lands as part of their implementation plan.
+The measures included are intended to verify the delivery of the Partner conservation obligations, allow the Programmatic Administrator and the Service to communicate the effectiveness of the agreement, and for all Parties to learn and adapt from the implementation and any changed circumstances that may occur over the CCAA/CCA’s duration.
+In regards to implementation of monitoring provisions, Partners will describe local or regional considerations, define roles and responsibilities, and how specific provisions would be conducted, on adopted acres across their enrolled lands as part of their CCAA/CCA implementation plan.